 This study employed habitat suitability niche modelling to address potential associations among the spatial distribution of P. falciparum, An. darlingi and the nine component species of the Albitarsis Complex, considering the current environmental scenario and two scenarios of climate changes predicted for the year of 2070.
 The objectives of the study were to: 1) model the potential ecological niche of P. falciparum, nine species in the Albitarsis Complex and An. darlingi; 2) estimate potential spatial distribution of nine species in the Albitarsis Complex, An. darlingi and P. falciparum in two distinct scenarios of climate changes predicted for the year of 2070; and 3) identify potential associations between the spatial distribution of P. falciparum and nine Albitarsis Complex species and An. darlingi.

 Specimen data used for analysis

-Number of occurrences (presence data) of P. falciparum and each Anopheles species and absence data utilized in the species distribution modelling approach with the aid of the MaxEnt algorithm and Boosted Regression Trees
+The number of occurrences of P. falciparum and each Anopheles species, and absence data, utilized in the species distribution modelling are shown in Table 1.

 The geographical distribution of An. darlingi was obtained from the published literature [27, 34, 35] and new data was obtained from field collections by ESB and MAMS (Additional file 1).
 Specimens of adult An. darlingi were identified by morphology using available identification keys .